1993 Salem Open-Beijing

 The 1993 Salem Open-Beijing was a men's tennis tournament played on indoor carpet courts.
 It was the inaugural edition of the China Open, and is part of the World Series of the 1993 ATP Tour.
 The event was held at the Beijing International Tennis Center in Beijing, China.
-First-seeded The event took place from October 18 to October 24.
-Michael Chang won the singles title.
+First-seeded The event took place from October 18 to October 24, 1993.
+First-seeded Michael Chang won the singles title.